lukaszstefanowski97/bookApp/README.md

 Name and surname should both start with a letter 'A'.
 ISBN number should be 13 digits long integer.

-Example json file for post request to api:
+Example of a proper json file for post request to api:

     {
         "author": "Adam Adam",